tbocek/qotp/Readme.md

 ```
 The TomTP payload packet begins with a header byte containing several control bits:

-* Bit 0 is the "P/M" flag for MTU discovery, which is not implemented yet
+* Bit 0 is indicates if ACK is required
 * Bits 1-2:
   * 00: No ACK/Data with 24bit,
   * 01: No ACK/Data with 48bit,
   * 10: ACK with 24bit/Data with 24bit,
   * 11: ACK with 48bit/Data with 48bit,
-* Bits 3-7: Receiver window size: 1024 << (bits - 1), 31 is not used for rcv, but means CLOSE.
-Max receiver size is 512GB
+* Bits 3-7: Receiver window size: 1024 << (bits - 1),
+  * 31 is not used for rcv, but means CLOSE
+  * Max receiver size is 512GB

 If ACK bit is present then: